 Make it a mocktail: If you prefer a non-alcoholic version, you can easily transform this recipe into a refreshing mocktail.
 Simply omit the white rum and increase the amount of club soda or substitute it with a non-alcoholic sparkling beverage.
 The fruit flavors and the herbal freshness will still shine through, making it a delightful alcohol-free option.

 Serve immediately: Fruit mojitos are best enjoyed fresh and chilled.
 Once assembled, serve the cocktails immediately to prevent the ice from melting excessively and diluting the flavors.
 The effervescence of the club soda is also at its peak when served promptly.

 - 8 mint leaves

-- Serve: Add ice then top with club soda, optionally squeezing in the juice of half a lime (if it suits the fruit you're using).
+- Assemble: Add ice to the glass, then add the shot of rum and club soda, optionally squeezing in the juice of half a lime (if it suits the fruit you're using).